Jie-0828/TP-GNN/example/README.md

 #### Node classification
 For the node classification task, no special processing is required if the three data sets mentioned in the paper are used: MOOC, Wikipedia, and Reddit.

-If you want to use your own data, put it into the following form:
+If you want to use your own data, put it into the following form.
+Refer to specific examples [example.csv](https://github.com/TP-GCN/TP-GCN/example.csv)
 The `CSV` file has following columns
 ```
-source node, target node, time label, node label, idx, list_of_features
+source node, target node, time label, node label, list_of_features
 ```
-, which represents source node index, target node index, time stamp, edge label and the edge index.
+, which represents source node index, target node index, time label, node label and the node features.
 Same as graph classification dataset, all time label starts from `0`.